mdom/dategrep/README.md

 - --format FORMAT

     Defines a strftime-based FORMAT that is used to parse the input lines for a date.
-The first date found on a line is used.
 The list of possible escape sequences can be found under [PRINTF DIRECTIVES](https://metacpan.org/pod/distribution/Date-Manip/lib/Date/Manip/Date.pod#PRINTF-DIRECTIVES).

-    This is a required parameter.
+    This option can be given multiple times.
+In this case dategrep tries every format in the order given until it can match a line.

+    Without a user supplied format, dategrep tries all time formats it knows about.

     Alternatively you can supply the format via the environment variable _DATEGREP\_DEFAULT\_FORMAT_.

-    Additionally, dategrep supports named formats:

-    - rsyslog "%b %e %H:%M:%S"
-    - apache "%d/%b/%Y:%T %z"
-    - iso8601 "%O%Z"

 - --multiline